-The stereo is a marine AM/FM receiver with an integrated iPod[®]/iPhone dock and built-in Bluetooth[®].
-It is located on the port deck wing with speakers in the forward bow and forward cockpit area.
+The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
+It is located at the helm with two speakers in the cockpit and two in the bow area.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.